 “Where’s your crew working today,” asked Myrtle.

 “They were working on the castle, swings and other equipment,” said Ben.
 “But, when things didn’t add up, I sent them to the other side of the garden to finish the wall.
-Then I came to see you.
+Then I came here to see you.
 Why do you ask?”

-“Who knew about this,” Henry asked Ben.
+“Who knows about this?”
+Henry asked Ben.

 “No one that I know of.”
-Ben said, hesitantly.
+Ben said hesitantly.
 “My son Gary, drew the layout, but I don’t think he even considered comparing them.
 I wouldn’t have noticed it myself, if it weren’t for a sneeze.”

 “Everyone is so relieved to have a job, even if it is just temporary, that they’re trying to out-work each other.
 They’re hoping that if everything is nearly perfect, Ms. Caroline will stick around for a while.”

 “Well,” said Henry, rubbing his chin thoughtfully as he thought over the situation.
 “To answer your question, I never did understand how six little girls disappeared into thin air so completely.
 If my hunch and this blueprint are correct, this tunnel actually continues past the garden.
 The girls could have been right under our noses all the time,” he said, pointing to the tunnel and tracing it with his finger to a grove of trees.